First, an excellent user video for migrating to Thunderbolt or USB 3.0 Drives:

 There are some general considerations for running Windows Boot Camp from an external drive:

-Windows 7 is not compatible but Windows 8/8.1 and higher support EFI booting.
+Windows 7 is not compatible, but Windows 8 and higher support EFI booting.

-The 2015 MacBook with USB-C port is the firstMac to use advanced format 4K byte sectors natively and may be a sign of things to come.
-External drives could be either 512 byte emulation or 4K, so make sure to check the sector size of the externaldrive matches the internal drive.
+The 2015 MacBook with USB-C port is the first Mac to use advanced format 4K byte sectors natively and may be a sign of things to come.
+External drives could be either 512 byte emulation or 4K, so make sure to check the sector size of the external drive matches the internal drive.

 With some exceptions, late 2013 Macs and newer are UEFI 2.0-compliant.

 Migrating Boot Camp from HDD to SSD (or from any internal drive to external drive) will require different storage drivers to be installed for Windows to boot successfully.

-This one is more difficult to assess as some interfaces work and other do not, so there will be trial and error to find one that works.
+This one is more difficult to assess, as some interfaces work and others do not; there will likely be trial and error to find one that works.
 In our testing, Thunderbolt interfaces are very reliable for external Windows booting.
 The downside is they are more expensive (and some new Macs don’t have a Thunderbolt interface).
-Not all USB3 drive interfaces will work.
+Not all USB 3.0 drive interfaces will work.
 The enclosures that provide separate power are more likely to work than interfaces that rely on bus power.

 There may be issues when two identical Windows file systems are present at the same time.
 Windows will relegate one of the systems (usually the external system) to the next available drive letter, so instead of “c:/windows/system32/path_to_dll_files” for example, the external drive will use “e:/windows/system32/path_to_dll_files”.
 Any services or applications that rely on fully qualified paths will fail or try using the resources on the other Boot Camp file system that is currently assigned to C:.
-The System IDs (SID) of the two Windows system will be identical and may causeinstability withsome applications.
+The System IDs (SID) of the two Windows system will be identical and may cause instability with some applications.